Santandersecurityresearch/DrHeader/README.md

 #### Customize HTTP method and headers

-By default, the tool uses **GET** method when making a request, but you can change that by supplying the `method` argument like this:
+By default, the tool uses **HEAD** method when making a request, but you can change that by supplying the `method` argument like this:

 ```python
 # create drheader instance
 drheader_instance = Drheader(url="http://test.com", method="POST")
 ```

 Remember you can use any method supported by `requests` such as POST, PUT, GET and DELETE.
-This feature is not currently available in the CLI.
-It will be added in an upcoming release

 At the same time, you can customize the headers sent by the request.
 For that, you just have to use the `request_headers` argument: